Cameron-Skerritt/Automatic-LFI/README.md

 I do intend on making it more complex by adding RFI, encoding, more shells in case the main one doesn't work etc.

 # To Do List

-2) Show current location
+1) Show current location if possible.
-3) Fix PHP Wrappers (Currently broken)
+2) Fix PHP Wrappers (Currently broken)
-4) Add encoding for each list with varying complexity.
+3) Add encoding for each list with varying complexity.